YoshaM09/Mastering-Data-Science/README.md

 Day 2 - Exercises from Kaggle Python programming - Learn Python more thoroughly for Data Science.

 Day 3 - Exercises from Kaggle Machine Learning - Overview of the operation and application of machine learning models.

+Day 4 - Exercises from Kaggle Machine Learning - Fine-tuning the model and model validation.